 - This event has passed.

-*This class provides 20 hours of required credit toward the Botanical Illustration Certificate Program.
-Only students who are enrolled in the certificate program may register for this course.
+*This class provides 6 hours of elective credit toward the Botanical Illustration Certificate Program.
+Students who are not enrolled in the certificate program may also register for this course.